Arlind-dev/dotfiles/README.md

 ### High Priority

 - Implement dynamic VHDX allocation for the home directory instead of static 5GB.
+- Add overlays, so it doesnt just install unstable packages and you get the choice.

 ### Medium Priority

 - Integrate dotfiles for common tools such as Zsh, Git, Neovim, Tmux, and others.
 - Configure Standalone Home Manager for both the `nixos` and `root` user.
+- Nix configs for my standalone server

 ### Low Priority